dalb8/my-fdroiddata/README.md

 my-fdroiddata
 ==
-*Recipes for building Android apps from source code*
+*For making an index of a collection of APKs (and for building the latter from source)*

 It's the same format used to make the packages on [f-droid.org](https://f-droid.org).
 While they have over 1000 different apps (and serve two-million APKs a month), here are